 All of Palexpo’s energy comes from renewable sources, including 20% from Électricité Vitale Vert, which provides energy from hydroelectric, solar, ecological and local sources.
 In addition, Palexpo’s roof is home to the second-largest solar power plant in Switzerland, with 30,000 m² of photovoltaic panels.
 This currently provides the equivalent of the annual needs of 1,350 households.

 No more plastic!
 The International Exhibition of Inventions now uses environmentally responsible tableware.
-For the first time, a “climate burger” labelled by the Climate Show will be on the menu for all five days.
 In addition, Palexpo’s restaurants have been awarded the GRTA (Genève Région – Terre Avenir) label for prioritising agricultural products from the Geneva region.